neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/README.md

 ### Scope

 - Explain that scope defines where variables are visible and where they can be referenced.
-- Explain that there are different kinds of scopes in Javascript and that there are two scopes which are most important for us:
+- Explain that there are different kinds of scopes in JavaScript and that there are two scopes which are most important for us:

   - Function scope